 Adoption is an important doctrine in Scripture for the following reasons:

 1.)
 The doctrine helps clarify the metaphysical distinction between God and Man.
 This distinction is required because of the use of concepts such as God as our Father; we are the children of God; we are His offspring and we are joint heirs with Christ.
 See: Galatians 4:5, Romans 8:15-17, Acts 17:28.
 By such usage of terms, there is given an impression that we are gods through association with God.
 Adoption clarifies these terms by demonstrating that we become the children of God through an adoption process.
 This process consists of two elements: A.) Ephesians 1:5-8.
 The shedding of blood by God’s only Son.
 B.) Acts 26:20.
 Through faith and the repentance of sin.
-Through these actions comes personal salvation or personal adoption into the family of God, not as gods but as man given the status of son ship into God’s family, sharing in the inheritance God has for his only Son and us.
+Through these actions comes personal salvation or personal adoption into the family of God, not as gods but as human beings given the status of children born into God’s family, sharing in the inheritance God has for his only Son (Jesus Christ) and us.
 See: Acts 26:18.

 2.)This doctrine demonstrates our relationship with God as personal.
 Romans 8:15-17: “For you have not received a spirit of slavery leading to fear again, but you have received a spirit of adoption as sons by which we cry out, “Abba!
 Father!
 The Spirit Himself bears witness with our spirit that we are children of God, and if children, heirs also, heirs of God and fellow heirs with Christ, if indeed we suffer with Him in order that we may also be glorified with Him.”
 (NASB)